Sunshine Blind

-Sunshine Blind was an American goth/trip hop/darkwave band started in 1991 by CWHK and Caroline Blind.
+Sunshine Blind is an American goth/trip hop/darkwave band started in 1991 by CWHK and Caroline Blind.
 They released four albums before breaking up in 2003.
+In 2024 they reunited for live appearances, with new material released in 2025.

 History

 Sunshine Blind was formed in New York/New Jersey area in 1991 by core members CWHK and Caroline Blind.
 In 1994 they launched a demo cassette, Sunshine Blind, and one year later they launched their first professional album, Love the Sky to Death, with Scream Records.
+The band moved to San Francisco in 1994 where they were reputed to have been removed from a gig by Andrew Eldritch of The Sisters of Mercy for allegedly looking "too goth."

-In 1997 they launched a new album, Liquid, with Energy Rekords and started to work in new songs.
+The band played at the first three Convergence festivals between 1995 and 1997.
+In 1997 they launched a new album, Liquid, with Energy Records (of New York, not the Scandinavian label) and started to work in new songs.

-In 1997 after many tours in the United States, Energy Records disappeared and Sunshine Blind couldn't find a new discography.
+In 1997 after many tours in the United States, Energy Records disappeared and Sunshine Blind couldn't find a new distributor.
 Caroline Blind recalled about those years: "Since we had a lot of bills and debts to pay, we had to live on day jobs for a while."
 Eventually they reunited to do a UK tour and started to work on a fourth CD.
 In 2003 they launched their new album, I Carry You, but then dissolved some months later.

+The various band members drifted apart to work on their own projects and with other bands, but came together to play Convergence #20 in 2014 and again to play Convergence #24 in 2018.

 Legacy

 Next project by most of the remaining members was Fear Makes Perfect, which never found its sound before it dissolved in October 2004.
-Caroline Blind of both bands, works independently on music at the moment.
+Caroline Blind, who participated in both bands, went solo under her own name.